Pylons/pyramid/docs/narr/hybrid.rst

    config.add_view('myproject.views.foobar', route_name='foobar')
    config.add_view('myproject.views.bazbuz', route_name='bazbuz')

-Each :term:`route` corresponds to one or more view callables, and when that route is matched during a request, :term:`view lookup` is used to match the request to one of the view callables.
+Each :term:`route` corresponds to one or more view callables.
+Each view callable is associated with a route by passing a ``route_name`` parameter that matches its name during a call to :meth:`~pyramid.config.Configurator.add_view`.
+When a route is matched during a request, :term:`view lookup` is used to match the request to its associated view callable.
+The presence of calls to :meth:`~pyramid.config.Configurator.add_route` signify that an application is using URL dispatch.

 Traversal Only
 ~~~~~~~~~~~~~~